-Teahers can invite discussion by asking: What is this song about?
+Teachers can invite discussion by asking: What is this song about?
 What do you think about it?
 How does it make you feel?
 What did you learn?
 What questions do you have?

-Activity: "This is what a safe and comfy school looks like" (Civics, Health/Nutrition, Law, Native Studies, Social Studies)
+Activity: "This is what a safe and comfy school looks like".

-Use the "Safe and Comfy" school sheet to introduce concepts of child rights, health, and safety.
+Use the 'safe and comfy' school sheet (attached) to introduce concepts of child rights, health, and safety.
 What do children need to be 'safe and comfy' at school?
 At home?
 In their community?

-You can also incorporate the lesson plan on First Nations Communities and Human Rights Through Shannen's Dream, developed by teacher candidate Samantha Ierullo (attached).
+Teachers can also adapt the lesson plan on First Nations Communities and Human Rights Through Shannen's Dream (attached), developed by teacher candidate Samantha Ierullo, to explore concepts of child rights, health, and safety in an age appropriate way.